 Exhibits extensive knowledge of relevant technologies and the principles and theories of adult learning.

 Provides ongoing research and review of data to remain current on strategies and trends in learning technology.

 Minimum Education and Experience:

 Requires a bachelors degree in instructional design, curriculum/ instructional development, instructional technology, or a related field

 A minimum of two years of experience in instructional design.

 Required Knowledge, Skills, and Abilities:

-Requires in-depth knowledge of learning and instructional theories and their applications as well as emerging technologies.
+In-depth knowledge of learning and instructional theories and their applications as well as emerging technologies.

 Requires proficiency in one or more eLearning rapid authoring tools (e.g., Articulate Storyline, Adobe Captivate, etc.) as well as proficiency in video and audio editing tools (e.g., Camtasia, Audacity, Power Director, etc.).